Fitch Rates OCBC's AUD Floating Rate Notes Final 'AA-'

 floating-rate notes

 due 2018 a final rating of 'AA-'.
-The notes are issued under
+The notes were issued under

 OCBC's USD10bn